BurhanH/Automaton-v22/README.md

    Note!
 Approximately 1 processor core for 1 worker, depends on your goals.
 3. Repeat steps 6-12 from the previous section
 4. Execute command `docker-compose down` (will shutdown the infrastructure)

+## How to use a swarm of machines (shell script for Mac and Linux)
+1. Execute command `./run-perf-tests.sh` or `./run-perf-tests.sh 3` in a terminal window <br>
+2. Go to browser and open [localhost:8089](http://localhost:8089)
+3. Enter necessary info
+4. And hit button Start Swarming
+5. Then observe results in realtime
+6. When testing is done, click Stop button
+7. Collect results and statistics
+8. Shutdown script via `Ctrl+C` combination in the terminal window

 ## How it looks like
 ![alt text](/screenshots/test-code.png "Test code") <br>